windycom/maplibre-gl-js/developer-guides/globe.md

 Since MapLibre uses the Z-buffer for optimizing transparency drawing, filling it with custom values, we cannot use it for this purpose.

-Instead, we compute a plane that intersects the hozirons, and for each vertex we compute the distance from this plane and store it in `gl_Position.z`.
+Instead, we compute a plane that intersects the horizons, and for each vertex we compute the distance from this plane and store it in `gl_Position.z`.
 This forces the GPU's clipping hardware to clip geometry beyond the planet's horizon.
 This does not affect MapLibre's custom Z values, since they are set later using